-Outdated California Conference of Directors of Environmental Health (CCDEH) Water

-Heater Sizing Guidelines: The CCDEH water heater sizing guidelines are enforced by California county health departments.
+Outdated California Conference of Directors of Environmental Health (CCDEH) Water Heater Sizing Guidelines: The CCDEH water heater sizing guidelines are enforced by California county health departments.
 The guidelines were established prior to 1995, at which point natural gas and electric resistance storage water heaters dominated the market, and the guidelines included sizing only for those two technologies.
 In recent years, HPWHs have grown in popularity and are recognized as a leading pathway to decarbonize water heating systems, but the current CCDEH sizing guidelines do not support sizing for heat pump technologies.
 The guidelines require users to calculate total hourly hot water demand (in gallons per hour) based on demand assumptions, developed prior to 1995, which have not been updated to reflect present-day water fixture efficiencies and practices.
-Then the guidelines require the use of heat pump efficiency, discounting HPWH performance benefits.
+Then the guidelines require the use of default electric resistance thermal efficiency for electric systems, effectively excluding the use of heat pump efficiency, discounting HPWH performance benefits.
 Additionally, the input rate calculation does not consider hot water storage capacity.
 As a result, the guidelines often lead to requirements for HPWH systems that are 2-4 times oversized, making them cost-prohibitive for many restaurant types.6